Socioculturally Attuned Family Therapy Supervision

 Practicing and supervising others who are preparing to practice independently in a diverse world—to be effective, compassionate, equity-based professionals—requires all of us to attend to the impact of societal systems on family dynamics, including family power dynamics.
 Our own social awareness is paramount to navigating the many practical and ethical considerations in supervision that support just and equitable relationships.

-In this workshop, presenters Carmen Knudson-Martin, PhD and Teresa McDowell, EdD will introduce their approach to ethical family therapy practice and supervision based on their upcoming text: Socioculturally Attuned Family Therapy: Guidelines for Equitable Practice.
+In this workshop, presenters Carmen Knudson-Martin, PhD and Teresa McDowell, EdD will introduce their approach to ethical family therapy practice and supervision based on their text: Socioculturally Attuned Family Therapy: Guidelines for Equitable Practice.

 Socioculturally attuned family therapy integrates attention to societal systems and power dynamics in ways that promote transformational family and social change using any model of family therapy.

 Participants will engage in the ethics of equity-based practice and the role of self-of-the-therapist in socioculturally attuned family therapy and supervision.

 Participants will be invited to consider the:

 - Myth of neutrality in the practice of family therapy and supervision

 - Importance of supervisors encouraging supervisees to develop contextual self-of-the-therapist